 Boating and Fishing

 The scenic Rock River flows through 34 miles of Ogle County, with an average midsummer depth of 3 feet.
 A boat launching ramp and boat docks are located across the river from the park, 1 mile north of the town of Oregon on IL Hwy 2.
-Motor boaters and water skiers will enjoy all the river has to offer, but swimming is not permitted.
-Boat fishermen can spend their time catching largemouth and smallmouth bass, bluegill, sunfish, crappie, channel catfish, northern pike, walleye, bullhead, carp, sucker and drum.
+Motor boaters and water skiers will enjoy all the river offers, but swimming is prohibited.
+Boat fishermen can spend their time catching largemouth and smallmouth bass, bluegill, sunfish, crappie, channel catfish, northern pike, walleye, bullhead, carp, sucker, and drum.

 Lowden also has a cabin onsite that accommodates seven guests.
 Featuring one full-size bed, two bunk beds, electricity, and ceiling fans, picnic tables, a charcoal grill, and a firepit are available as well.